rpbouman/huey/README.md

 ## Key features
 - Supports ```.parquet```, ```.csv```, ```.json```, ```.xlsx``` (MS Excel) both for [analysis](#registering-files) as well [exporting results](#export).
 Huey can also [read DuckDB database files](#opening-duckdb-files), or [connect to a remote catalog](#catalogs-manager).
-- Comprehensive [attributes menu](#attributes-derived-attributes-and-aggregates) to explore the structure of your dataset
+- Comprehensive [attributes tab](#attributes-derived-attributes-and-aggregates) to explore the structure of your dataset
 - Intuitive [query builder](#query-builder) that supports projection, [aggregation](#aggregates), [filtering](#filtering), and [(sub)totals](#subtotals)
 - A pivot table to present analysis results
 - Many different [aggregate functions](#aggregates) for reporting and data exploration